Photo Gallery: Stylish Family Home Makeover

 Old cabinets, dated laminate flooring and bulky appliances made this room feel smaller than it really was.

 The kitchen has a mix of materials, including stainless steel, enamelled cabinets, ceramic tile and black marble.
 The 10-foot marble-topped peninsula on the right was a splurge, but worth it.
-By knocking down the wall above the peninsula — which divided the kitchen from the dining room — Tanya was able to create an entertaining space, one of the most popular hubs of the house.
+By knocking down the wall above the peninsula — which divided the kitchen from the dining room — the homeowners were able to create an entertaining space, one of the most popular hubs of the house.

 The bare patio doors off the dining room were not worth being displayed, and loads of light made the room too hot.

-Heavy white drapes conceal the unsightly patio doors.
-An heirloom coffee table sprayed a bright purple gives it a new modern personality.
+An heirloom coffee table was sprayed bright purple to give it a new modern personality.
 A raspberry-pink wall defines the office area, tucked neatly into a small nook.
-At once an unused space, the back area of the house is now a functional TV room, play area and home office.

 The dining room's ebony-hued wall emphasizes the silhouette of a sculptural lamp.
 The purple rug links the space to the adjacent multicoloured family room.